dagronf/DSFPagerControl/README.md

 I was a bit surprised there isn't a built-in control for displaying a pager (the dots) given macOS has a NSPageController control.

-So here's a relatively simple drop-in version.
+So here's a relatively simple packaged drop-in version.

 ## Features